 Anxiety is common enough that I’d venture to guess you at least know someone who has dealt with it, or maybe still is dealing with it.
 Or maybe that someone is you and you’re trying to understand if there is any chance of healing your anxiety.
+Functional medicine may just be that step for you.

 The conventional perspective on anxiety is simplistic really—you have a neurotransmitter imbalance and you need a medication to re-establish that balance.
 Sometimes it works.
 Sometimes it doesn’t.
 But either way, that medication does nothing to re-establish balance, It’s job is to suppress those uncomfortable (and yes, they are uncomfortable) symptoms.